ivotron/quiho-popper/paper/paper.md

 and past versions) and, if significant differences are found, this constitutes a regression.

-![_quiho_'s workflow for obtaining a fine granularity resource utilization profile (FGRUP).
-A FGRUP can be used as an alternative for profiling application performance and can be used in automated regression testing.
-FGRUPs can also aid in root cause analysis.
+![_quiho_'s workflow for generating inferred resource utilization profiles (IRUPs) for an application.
+An IRUP is used as an alternative for profiling application performance and can complement automated regression testing.
+For example, after a change in the runtime of an application has been detected across two revisions of the code base, an IRUP can be obtained in order to determine whether this change is significant.
+IRUPs can also aid in root cause analysis.
-](figures/fgrup-generation.png){#fig:fgrup-generation}
+](figures/irup-generation.png){#fig:irup-generation}

-One of the main challenges in automating performance regression tests is defining the criteria to decide whether a change in an application's performance behavior is significant [@cherkasova_anomaly_2008].
+One of the main challenges in automating performance regression tests is defining the criteria to decide whether a change in application performance behavior is significant [@cherkasova_anomaly_2008].
 Understanding the effects in performance that distinct hardware and low-level system software[^system] components have on applications demands highly-skilled performance engineering [@jin_understanding_2012 ; @han_performance_2012 ;
 @jovic_catch_2011].
-Traditionally, this investigation is done by an analyst in charge of looking at changes to the performance metrics captured at runtime, possibly investigating deeply into by looking at performance counters, performance profiles, static code analysis, and static/dynamic tracing.
+Traditionally, this investigation is done by an analyst in charge of looking at changes to the performance metrics captured at runtime, possibly investigating deeply by looking at performance counters, performance profiles, static code analysis, and static/dynamic tracing.
 One common approach is to find bottlenecks by generating a profile (e.g., using the `perf` Linux kernel tool) in order to understand which parts of the system an application is hammering on [@gregg_systems_2013].
+Profiling involves recording resource utilization for an application over time making use of tools such as `perf`.
+In general, this can be done in two ways: timed- and event-based profiles.
+Timed-based profiling samples the instruction pointer at regular intervals and generates a function call tree with each node in the three having a percentage of time associated with it, which represents the amount of time that the CPU spends within that piece of code.
+Event-based profiling samples at regular intervals different events at the hardware and OS level in order to obtain a distribution of events over the time that an application runs.
+In either case, the system needs to execute the application in a "profiling" mode, in order to have the OS enable the instrumentation mechanisms that has available to carry out this task.

 Automated solutions have been proposed in recent years [@jiang_automated_2010 ; @shang_automated_2015 ;